jayknoxqu/go-wkhtmltopdf/README.md

 ## Usage

-The service listens on port 80 for POST requests on the root path (`/`).
+The service listens on port 80 for GET requests on the root path (`/`).
 Any other method returns a `405 not allowed` status.
 Any other path returns a `404 not found` status.

 The body should contain a JSON-encoded object containing the following parameters: